 It’s no surprise that 67 percent of organizations view pay transparency as an increasingly important practice.

 I like to think of pay transparency very simply.
 Employees understand why they make what they make, and how they can make more.
 More generally, pay transparency requires clearly communicating with employees to help them understand how their pay is set.

 Pay transparency is also a spectrum.
 Some companies have a closed system where team members only know their own salaries, while others openly share employee compensation data with the public.
-Many companies are somewhere in between, with 37 percent of companies sharing pay ranges and 19 percent sharing market data when giving raises.
+Most companies are somewhere in between, with some sharing pay ranges and others sharing market data when giving raises.